hollance/synth-recipes/recipes/white-noise.markdown

 There is a trade-off between speed and quality.
 For our purposes, we don't need the random numbers to be of the highest possible quality — they just need to be good enough to add some noise into an audio signal.
 Just be aware that the random number generators shown here are not suitable for tasks where quality does matter, such as cryptography or running Monte Carlo simulations.

+Slightly paraphrased from Roth Michaels's talk at ADC22:

+> For audio purposes, the *perception* of the random sequence is more important than the statistical properties of the numbers coming out of the random generator.

 A note on sequence length: Let's say the PRNG outputs 24-bit integers and has a sequence length of $2^{24}$ steps before it repeats.
 With a sample rate of 48 kHz, that is about 6 minutes worth of audio, certainly long enough that you won't hear the period of this signal.
 A 15-bit PRNG, however, has a sequence length of less than one second and this period will become noticeable to the listener.

 ## Random number generators from the standard library